AMCAS

 Getting Started With AMCAS

-Completing your AMCAS application can be a hurdle in itself and you may have to rely on first year medical students and your pre med advisors.
-I did so don’t be shy about asking for help, this is your medical school future.
+Completing your AMCAS application can be a hurdle in itself and you may have to ask for help.There's no need to be shy about asking for assistance because your medical school future is on the line.

-The AMCAS application has about nine sections ranging from basic identifying information (name, birthdate, etc) to standardized test scores.
+There are about nine sections on the AMCAS application.
+They range from basic identifying information (name, birthdate, etc) to standardized test scores.

-Do try to come up with your money sooner than later because there are medical school application deadlines.
+Try to come up with your money sooner than later because there are medical school application deadlines you don't want to miss.

 Transcripts

-Not submitting your official transcripts can delay the processing of your application.
-You can begin submitting as early as mid May of each year.
+Not submitting your official transcripts can delay the processing of your AMCAS medical school application.
+You can begin submitting as early as mid-May of each year.

-AMCAS will then go through a process of transcript verification to compare all the grades from your official transcripts and academic record to those you supplied on your application.
+There is a process of transcript verification to compare all the grades from your official transcripts and academic record to those you supplied on your application.
 It will be noted if a grade correction was made, if credit was received, and a lot of other things.
-Don't try to fool the system.

 Work and Activities